Maebashi Station gives students tickets to school of their dreams | The Japan Times

-MAEBASHI, GUNMA PREF. – With many students busy with last-minute efforts to pass entrance exams, Maebashi Station of East Japan Railway Co., or JR East, is attracting attention for distributing replica tickets bound for the school of your first-choice.
+MAEBASHI, GUNMA PREF. – With many students busy with last-minute efforts to pass entrance exams, Maebashi Station of East Japan Railway Co., or JR East, is attracting attention for distributing replica tickets bound for a person’s first-choice school.

 The idea of making such tickets to show support for students came from Shohei Arai, 38, and other young workers at the station in Gunma Prefecture.